dhruv304c2/kokoroxide/README.md

 # kokoroxide [WIP]

 A high-performance Rust implementation of Kokoro TTS (Text-to-Speech) synthesis, leveraging ONNX Runtime for efficient neural speech generation.
 Uses espeak-ng for text-to-phoneme conversion, with built-in conversion logic into Misaki phoneme notation expected by Kokoro models.
+Distributed under a dual MIT/Apache-2.0 license to match the broader Rust ecosystem.

 > **Note:** Currently only supports and has been tested with American English.
 Contributions for different languages are very welcome!